danielsobrado/CCDAK-Exam-Questions/Kafka-Connect/README.md

 - **Worker**: The runtime environment where connectors and tasks are executed.
 Workers can be standalone (single process) or distributed across multiple nodes.
 - **REST API**: Kafka Connect provides a REST API for managing connectors and tasks, making it easy to deploy and monitor without writing any code.

+### Key Connector configurations

+Connector configurations are simple key-value mappings.
+In standalone mode, these are defined in a properties file and passed to the Connect process on the command line.
+In distributed mode, they are included in the JSON payload for the request that creates or modifies the connector.

+Most configurations are connector-dependent, so they can't be outlined here.
+However, there are a few common options:

+- **name:** Unique name for the connector.
+Attempting to register again with the same name will fail.
+- **connector.class:** The Java class for the connector.
+- **tasks.max:** The maximum number of tasks that should be created for this connector.
+The connector may create fewer tasks if it cannot achieve this level of parallelism.
+- **key.converter:** (Optional) Override the default key converter set by the worker.
+- **value.converter:** (Optional) Override the default value converter set by the worker.

 ### Important Operations

 - **Configuring Connectors**: Understand how to configure source and sink connectors, including specifying the name of the Kafka topics to use, the key and value converters, and any connector-specific settings.